Photo: Tyler Roemer.

 Do you have questions, kudos, or other feedback?
 Let us know: info@deschuteslandtrust.org

-Camp Polk Meadow Preserve is a birding hot spot!
-More than 180 different species can be seen in the Preserve’s wetlands, open meadows, pine forest, or streamside corridors.
-Here are some fun facts about fifteen birds you might see at the Preserve, or you can view our full Camp Polk Meadow Preserve bird list.
+Camp Polk Meadow Preserve is a birding hot spot, home to 180+ different species!
+Here are some fun facts about ten birds you might see at the Preserve, or you can view our full Camp Polk Meadow Preserve bird list.

 American robin.
 Photo: Kris Kristovich.